robinmordasiewicz/f5-cnf-lab/module2/task1.rst

       $ kubectl get namespaces

 #.
-Subsequent kubectl commands will use this namespace.
-This is achieved using the –-namespace (or -n) switch in kubectl.
-For example
+View the pods in the new namespace, by adding the *--namespace* argument.

    .. code-block:: console

       $ kubectl get pods --namespace my-cnf

 #.
-Permanently set the namespace for all subsequent kubectl commands in that context.
+Permanently set the namespace for all subsequent kubectl commands in the *my-cnf* context.

    .. code-block:: console